Two men in white hard hats shake hands. Behind them is a city skyline with a bright yellow crane working on one of the buildings.

 Explore business insurance

 General liability insurance is strongly recommended for general contracting businesses.
-You may also want to consider workers’ compensation insurance or a business owner’s policy (BOP) that bundles insurance coverage for a wide array of situations.
+You may also want to consider workers’ compensation insurance or a business owner’s policy that bundles insurance coverage for a wide array of situations.

 Market your business locally

 Marketing can look a little different for general contractors.
-Your business is built on trust: Customers need to trust that you have the expertise and integrity to get the job done on time, on budget and with high attention to quality and detail.
+Your business is built on trust: Customers need to trust that you have the expertise and integrity to get the job done on time, on budget, and with high attention to quality and detail.
 As a result, contractors benefit from word-of-mouth marketing more so than many other businesses.

 Ask for referrals and reviews each time you finish a job.
 Tapping into sites like Angi (formerly Angie’s List) and Houzz can help build your network and improve your reputation, making it easier to find new customers.